tidalmigrations/machine_stats/unix/README.md

 - Operating System Version
 - CPU name

-We also can optionally capture metrics about processes running on the server:
+You also can optionally capture metrics about processes running on the server:

 - User
 - Process Name